lujainibrahim/mashups-final/README.md

 1. The user is presented with general climate change statistics (visualized via D3.js) to grab their attention
 2. A database of popular climate change topics is kept
 3. A random seed is used to pick n topics
-4. D3.js visualizes the the topics in a collapsible tree
+4. D3.js visualizes the topics in a collapsible tree
 5. Users pick a topic
 6. NYT and Financial Times are searched for articles under this topic
 7. The articles and their summaries are presented to the user